dascog/terraform-2day/labs/student/6-terraform-config-language-ii/README.md

 # Exercise 6 The Terraform Configuration Language II
 This exercise combines a series of Hashicorp Terraform tutorials that cover some of the configuration language features we have learned so far.

+**NOTE**: Many of the Hashicorp tutorials will not run with current versions of Terraform or the AWS providers.
+Your trainer has selected a number of labs from the ones below and detailed changes required to get them working.
+The other labs are included for your reference and may be instructive - however there is no guarantee they will work without editing.
+You have been warned!

 ## 1. Query Data Sources (20-30min)
 - This tutorial shows how to set up a Terraform configuration to query data sources for AZ, AMIs, and other variables that make a module generalizable.
 - https://learn.hashicorp.com/tutorials/terraform/data-sources